WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/Bluetooth/index.md

 ## Bluetooth Low-Energy (BLE) Beta Feature Set

-The b5.0 release of Meadow contains a draft subset of BLE features and while covering a large number of basic bluetooth use cases, it's by no means a complete BLE implementation.
-But rather a starting point from which additional features will be added.
+The b5.0 release of Meadow contains a draft subset of BLE features and while covering a large number of basic bluetooth use cases, it's by no means a complete BLE implementation, but rather a starting point from which additional features will be added.
 The BLE specification contains a very large number of potential features, from common to rarely used.
-As you the current implementation, please help us prioritize and curate what features get added next.
+As you use and test the current implementation, please help us prioritize and curate what features get added next.
 If you have a use case that is not currently covered, please file an issue in the [Meadow_Issues GitHub repo](https://github.com/WildernessLabs/Meadow_Issues/issues) describing your use case and the features needed.

 ### Currently Available Features